oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

     If you're still experiencing issues, provide more details about your device, operating system, and camera app, and I'll do my best to assist you further.
     ```

     Unfortunately the above is just a generic response.
-The LLM knows about our actual support incidents.
+The LLM does not know anything about our actual support incidents.

 ## Task 4: Run an AI Vector Search for the same question